selfsigned/HackThePlanet/Override/level02/walkthrough.md

 rewrite it in 0x7fffffffe4d0 0 does not have access!
 ```

-Let's check what the value of our format string is in hex
+Let's check what the value of our format string is in hex:
 ```shell
 level02@OverRide:~$ python -c 'print "%p|".encode("hex")'
 25707c
 ```

-Let's now scan the memory to find it
+Let's now scan the memory to find it:
 ```shell
 level02@OverRide:~$ ./level02 < <(python -c 'print "%p|"*30')
 ===== [ Secure Access System v1.0 ] =====